cs10/fa25/syllabus.md

 ### Lab Extensions

-We understand that circumstances may arise that may cause you to not be able to meet assignment deadlines.<br /><br />The policy for extension requests on labs are as follows:
+We understand that circumstances may arise that may cause you to not be able to meet assignment deadlines.<br /><br />

+The policy for extension requests on labs are as follows:

-- An extension request will grant you an extra lab section in order to complete the lab assignment without any lateness penalties.
-For instance, if you ask for an extension on lab-12, which is generally due on the day that lab-13 is scheduled, then it will now be due the day that lab-14 is scheduled.
+- An extension request will grant you an extra lab section in order to complete the lab assignment without any lateness penalties. <!-- For instance, if you ask for an extension on a , which is generally due on the day that lab-13 is scheduled, then it will now be due the day that lab-14 is scheduled.
 So, if you are getting an exttension on Lab X, then the new deadline for Lab X is when Lab X + 2 is released at 11:59PM.
-However, if you are trying to obtain lab attendance credit, then it is due by 5PM when Lab X + 2 is released.
+However, if you are trying to obtain lab attendance credit, then it is due by 5PM when Lab X + 2 is released. -->

-- There are three exceptions:
+- There are two exceptions:
-    - The last lab will only be given a 72-hour extension.
     - Practice Midterm will only be given a 48-hour extension (for both the coding and non-coding)
     - Practice Postterm will only be given a 48-hour extension (for both the coding and non-coding)